I-COM Data Creativity Awards

 - You need to remember that the jury will be reviewing a vast array of submissions.
 So the best advice we could give would be to ensure as best as you can that your submission against the criteria stands out.

 - It could take the form of a written response to each element.
 However, a more effective method would be to provide both a description as well as proof points and/or visualisations to further explain why this particular approach shows more ingenuity or better results than the competition on the criteria.

-Between mid December and January the Jury will evaluate your entry during the online first round of judging.
+Between January and February the Jury will evaluate your entry during the online first round of judging.

 The jury will establish the Official Selection finalists.

-The Official Selection finalists will present on Apr 10, 2018 at the I-COM Global Summit in San Sebastian, Spain, and the judges will be giving scores for the 2nd Round based upon the presentations.
+The Official Selection finalists will present on May 14th, 2019 at the I-COM Global Summit in Malaga, Spain, and the judges will be giving scores for the 2nd Round based upon the presentations.
 The category winners will be announced at the special Gala Dinner ceremony on the same day.

 We can promise entrants that the I-COM Data Creativity Jury will take time to scrutinize and evaluate in detail every single entry, and they will reward excellence in data creativity.
 This is accomplished by using a bespoke system where each judge only looks at a restricted number of entries.
 This way all companies entering the competition will receive the consideration and recognition they deserve by our esteemed members of the Jury.

 Data Creativity Awards entries go through an online first round of judging before the Summit, where judges evaluate them and establish the Official Selection nominees.
 If an entry is nominated by the I-COM Data Creativity Awards jury as part of the Official Selection, at least one team member or a qualified representative from each shortlisted company will be invited to register to attend the Summit to participate in the second round of judging, presenting live on stage.
 The jury will establish the winners, who will be announced at a special Gala Awards dinner.